 Great for solo travelers

-The dorms and private rooms offer great value for money, especially considering its location.
-Budget travelers will also be happy to know that Hostel Angelina has a fully equipped kitchen, letting you save some money by cooking your own meals.
+If you’re travelling on a budget you’ll also be happy to know that Hostel Angelina has a fully equipped kitchen, letting you save money by cooking your own meals.

 Boutique-style hostel